A fact for each letter of the alphabet

 The first inhabitants of Minnesota were NATIVE AMERICANS - Paleo Indians.
 They were followed by the Archaic Period, then came the Woodland Period and lastly the Mississipian Period.
 The state now has several Tribes & communities.
 Each autumn the Ojibwa tribe harvests wild rice.
 The Lower Sioux Interpretive Center provides information about the traditional lifestyle of these Native Americans.
 Several Powwows are held every year.
 The American Indian Movement was founded in Minnesota.
 Virtually all the pipe bowls of all North American Indian tribes are made of the red stone mined at Pipestone.
 Many Casinos are located throughout the state.

 Minnesota is part of the OLD WEST - the area west of the Mississippi during the 1800s.
 The state has cowboys & cowgirls.
 The Old West Society preserves and promotes interest in this part of the history of our country.
 There are several Wild West Shows and Wild West Days are held in Zimmerman.
 Many Rodeos are held during the year.
 Horseback riding is popular and there are many Horse Trails and Campgrounds.

 Minnesota provides most of the iron ORE in the country.
-The Mesabi Range is a belt of iron ore located between Grand Rapids and Babbit.
+The Mesabi Range is the largest of 4 major iron ranges in the region collectively known as the Iron Range of Minnesota.
 The Iron Range Research Center focuses on the history of iron ranges in the state.
 The Mahoning Mine is the largest open pit iron ore mine in the world.